Pluralist democracy

-A pluralist democracy describes a political system where there is more than one center of power.
-Modern democracies are by definition pluralist as democracies allow freedom of association.
-However, pluralism may exist without democracy.
+In the Great Soviet Encyclopedia, 3rd Edition (1970–1979), a pluralist democracy is described as a political system where there is more than one center of power.

+Modern democracies are by definition pluralist as they allow freedom of association; however, pluralism may exist without democracy.

-In a democratic society, individuals achieve positions of formal political authority by forming successful electoral coalitions.
+In a pluralist democracy, individuals achieve positions of formal political authority by forming successful electoral coalitions.

 Such coalitions are formed through a process of bargaining among political leaders and subleaders of the various organizations within the community.
 It is necessary to form electoral coalitions; this gives the organizational leaders the ability to present demands and articulate the viewpoints of their membership.
-Hamed Kazemzadeh, a new generation pluralist from Canada, believes that pluralist democracy means a multitude of groups, not the people as a whole, can govern, direct, lead, and manage societies as an ethic of respect for diversity.
+Hamed Kazemzadeh, a pluralist from Canada, believes that pluralist democracy means a multitude of groups, not the people as a whole, can govern, direct, and manage societies as an ethic of respect for diversity.